 While insulated, the Crested Butte II is also breathable and wicks away sweat to keep you dry.
 With zippered hand and chest pockets, drawcord adjustable hem and elastic cuffs, this down jacket is perfect for cold weather, but do make sure you have a nice wooly hat because there is no removable hood.
 This dapper coat comes in five different colors and sits in a budget-friendly price range.
 Combine it with a pair of good Nike sneakers and you are good to go on your next outdoor adventure.

 100% polyester construction with Omni-Heat reflective thermal lining

 Wicks sweat and resists rain, keeping you dry all over

-If you’re looking for a quick-and-easy coat to slip on when you can’t skip your run, but you don’t want to deal with the rain, Diablo Creek is right up your alley.
-This rain shell comes with a blend of nylon and polyester throughout each aspect, keeping it breathable, but also keeping it weatherproof.
-The omni-tech that Columbia uses in these jackets helps to regulate the jacket’s internal temperature as well, so that heat retention doesn’t have to mean overheating on top of it.
-This keeps your look slim-fitting, styled, and gives you nearly one dozen unique colors and styles to choose from.
-Go own the day, as soon as you own this jacket.
+If you’re looking for a quick-and-easy coat to slip on when you can’t skip your run (again), but you don’t want to deal with the rain, Diablo Creek is right up your alley.
+In the wet weather that settles over places like Seattle and Portland, rain shells are indispensable.
+This one comes with a blend of nylon and polyester throughout each aspect and detail, keeping it breathable, but also keeping it weatherproof.

 Blend of nylon and polyester in all areas